 - A charmed creature can’t Attack the charmer or target the charmer with harmful abilities or magical Effects

 - The charmer has advantage on any ability check to interact socially with the creature

-The first limitation on crown of madness is that it requires the casters concentration.
-This means that the caster cannot cast another spell requiring concentration, otherwise the first spell ends immediately.
+The first limitation of Crown of Madness is that it requires the caster’s concentration.
+This means that the caster cannot cast another spell requiring concentration; otherwise, the first spell ends immediately.